-On May 31, 2005, we completed the acquisition of all of the outstanding capital stock of Go2Map Inc. and all of the registered share capital of Tu Xing Tian Xia, one of the leading online mapping services provider in China, for \$9.3 million in cash and an additional amount, not to exceed \$2.5 million, which will be paid over 2 years after the closing of the acquisition, subjected to the satisfaction and attainment of certain post closing operating and financial milestones of Go2Map.
-The Company considers the acquisition of Go2Map to have been made in the ordinary course of its business.
+On May 31, 2005, we completed the acquisition of all of the outstanding capital stock of Go2Map Inc. and all of the registered share capital of Tu Xing Tian Xia, one of the leading online mapping service providers in China, for \$9.3 million in cash and an additional amount, not to exceed \$2.5 million, which will be paid over 2 years after the date of the closing of the acquisition, subjected to the satisfaction and attainment of certain post closing operating and financial milestones of Go2Map.